Tealium/win-tagger/README.md

 ### Import/Referencing

-In any *.cs file where you need to implement a Tealium method, add "Using Tealium" to the import/referencing header area.
+In any *.cs file where you need to implement a Tealium method, add "using Tealium" to the import/referencing header area.

 ### Initialization